enercoop/enda/guides/Building this package.md

 # Building this package

+This small guide is for the authors of this package.

 The official python packaging tutorial (https://packaging.python.org/tutorials/packaging-projects/) does not work, at least not easily. `python3 -m build` gave errors reading the example `pyproject.toml` and `setup.cfg`.